 Want to get out in the national park?
-There are several hikes near Gatlinburg you should check out!
-They range from easy to moderate, and they are great for people who have never hiked before or people who do some hiking.
+There are several Gatlinburg hiking trails you should check out!
+The Smoky Mountain trails range from easy to moderate, and they are great for people who have never hiked before or people who do some hiking.
 You can choose a trail based on difficulty and what you would like to see along the way.
 Here are the top 6 hikes near Gatlinburg you need to explore:

 1. Gatlinburg Trail

-The Gatlinburg Trail is a popular trail right outside of downtown Gatlinburg.
+The Gatlinburg Trail is one of the most popular Gatlinburg hiking trails!
 It is an out-and-back trail that is considered easy.
-The trail is easy to follow, and you’ll cross creeks on footbridges.
+The trail is simple to follow, and you’ll cross creeks on footbridges.
 There are beautiful wooded views all along this trail, so it’s great any time of the year.
-This is one of the only trails in the Great Smoky Mountains National Park that allows dogs.
+This is one of only two trails in the Great Smoky Mountains National Park that allows dogs.

 2. Baskins Creek Trail